Protection of the Atmospheric Environment

 Boiler Emissions Countermeasures

 The Yokkaichi Plant installed flue gas desulfurizers to reduce emissions of sulfur oxides (SOx), and is generating its own power.
 JSR has also cut emissions of nitrogen oxides (NOx) substantially by installing proprietary burners with low NOx emissions and denitrification equipment.
-A change in boiler operating conditions at the Minami Kyodo Power Station, which supplies energy to the Kashima Plant, resulted in higher SOx emissions in FY2009 (April 1, 2008 to March 31, 2009).
-JSR will continue to use the best technology for reducing emissions and make continuous improvements.
+Changes in boiler operating conditions at the Minami Kyodo Power Station, which supplies energy to the Kashima Plant, resulted in lower SOx emissions in FY2010 (April 1, 2009 to March 31, 2010).
+JSR will continue using the best technology for reducing emissions and will continue to make improvements.

 Initiatives for Reducing VOC Emissions into the Atmosphere

 Dried-synthetic rubber waste incinerators at the Chiba Plant

 JSR has long taken measures to reduce atmospheric releases of chemicals, but the FY2005 amendment to the Air Pollution Control Law expanded application to all volatile organic compounds (VOCs).
 VOC is a general term for volatile organic compounds that are gaseous when in the atmosphere.
 VOCs are believed to be one of the sources of suspended particulate matter and photochemical oxidants, which may have adverse effects on health.

 To reduce VOC emissions, five dried-synthetic rubber waste incinerators were installed at three plants between FY2007 and FY2010.
 As a result, VOC emissions fell by approximately 75% in FY2010 compared to FY2001, reaching our target levels.
 We are continuing our efforts to further reduce VOC emissions.